tbranyen/backbone.layoutmanager/README.md

 LayoutManager solves this by exposing a method to change the insert mode from replacing the `innerHTML` to `appendChild` instead.
-Whenever you use the `insertView` method inside a render function you will put the nested view into this special mode.
+Whenever you use the `insertView` method you will put the nested view into this special mode.

 Sub views are always inserted in order, regardless if the `fetch` method has been overwritten to be asynchronous.